 She has performed up and down the east coast in performances ranging from street fairs to music videos.
 She specializes in aerial silks, solo and duo lyra and Spanish web.

 In addition to performing and teaching, she has produced and directed several professional shows including Missed Connections, and SPECIAL RELATIVITY: Circus Through Space and Time, and Reverie in Black and White.
-Her latest show, Sherlock Holmes and the Sapphire Night is currently on tour.
-She completed her Fabric Teacher Training in 2012 at NECCA.
+Her latest show, Sherlock Holmes and the Sapphire Night completed a New England tour in 2017.
+She completed her Fabric Teacher Training in 2011 at NECCA.
 She opened Air Temple Arts in 2013.

 Teaching Specialties: Aerial Silks, Aerial Hoop, Aerial Partnering, Spanish Web

 Nick has been involved in circus arts of one kind or another for over a decade.
 He started riding unicycles as a way to cross train for freestyle skiing in high school, but was soon addicted to riding on one wheel just for the fun of it.
 Since then he has taken up juggling (and other object manipulation), partner acrobatics, and Chinese pole as major areas of interest.
 In addition to those traditional circus arts, Nick is an accomplished fire and sideshow performer with a wide variety of skills.
 From 2009 – 2013 he was the head of Safety for Wildfire, a fire arts retreat.
 He studies Chinese Pole with Sandra Feusi at the New England Center for Circus Arts.